2 experienced ironworkers were among 4 people killed in Seattle crane collapse

 One of the two other people killed in the collapse was Seattle Pacific University freshman Sarah Wong, 19, who grew up in South Pasadena, California, and was considering a major in nursing.
 Another student in Wong’s vehicle escaped unharmed, according to an email SPU officials sent to students.

-The university is still exploring with Wong’s family the ways in which she could best be honored in the coming days, Nate Mouttet, the university’s vice president for enrollment management and marketing, said Sunday.
+The university is still exploring with Wong’s family the ways in which she could best be honored in the coming days, Nate Mouttet, the university’s vice president for enrollment management and marketing, said on Sunday.
 Meanwhile, the school is looking to provide support services for students.

 Officials have yet to disclose details about the fourth person who died in the collapse, other than to say that the victim was in another vehicle traveling on Mercer Street.